skadauke/intro-to-r-for-clinicians-chop/server_setup/README.md

 Type `sudo nano /etc/nginx/sites-available/default`.

-Inside the `/etc/nginx/sites-available/default` file, use your directional keys to navigate to and your keyboard to replace the following lines:
+Inside the `/etc/nginx/sites-available/default` file, use your directional keys to navigate to and your keyboard to replace the following lines, which will appear 2 times (once for **http** or port 80 traffic, in a block near the top, and once for **https** or port 443 traffic, in a block near the bottom).
+If you don't replace both you will be frustrated as nginx won't forward inbound requests to the RStudio Docker container appropriately.

 ```conf
 location / {